AMERICAN ANIMAL HOSPITAL ASSOCIATION (AAHA)

 The SVMSC will further the knowledge and skills of the student body by introducing students to the basics of surgery as well as advancements and new techniques being applied to surgery.
 The SVMSC will provide examples of new and alternative techniques in the surgical field for all species.
 The SVMSC will collaborate with human medicine and the development of trans-species surgical adaptations.

 UNDERGRADUATE STUDENT GOVERNMENT ASSOCIATION (USGA)

-The Undergraduate Student Government Association of the St. George’s University is a representative of all Undergraduate students in the School of Arts and Sciences, which comprises the following programs: Pre-Med, Pre-Vet, Life Sciences, Business, Management Information Systems, Liberal Studies, Information Technology and Nursing.
+The Undergraduate Student Government Association of the St. George’s University is a representative of all Undergraduate students in the School of Arts and Sciences, which comprises the following programs: Preclinical, Pre-Vet, Life Sciences, Business, Management Information Systems, Liberal Studies, Information Technology and Nursing.
 The USGA acts on behalf of undergraduate students to address concerns, and assist in their development in academic and non-academic matters in an effort to ensure that they are afforded the best experience possible at the University.